-E-tailers face cut-throat competition.
-Keeping up with industry trends is essential to stay ahead in the race, especially for businesses with an omni-channel presence.
+Retailers face cut-throat competition.
+Keeping up with industry trends is essential to stay ahead in the race, especially for businesses with an omni-channel presence (often called e-tailers).
 Also, as a customer-centric industry, retailers are constantly under pressure to serve clients better and increase their overall satisfaction.
 It’s no easy task.
 As Shep Hyken writes in Forbes, customers will always compare you not only to your competitors, but also to the best experience they’ve had with any brand.

 That’s why e-tailers need reliable analytics to help them understand their customers, gain meaningful insights and make data-driven decisions.
 However, for companies dealing with tons of sensitive information about their customers, choosing the right tool can be a bit of a hassle.